 - Grant C: 25% for three months

-The additional effort on Grant A is considered voluntary uncommitted cost sharing and can only be provided if there are sufficient non-grant funding sources to cover the effort above the original commitment.
-In this case there are no funding sources available to cover the additional effort and the effort should be reduced to 25% or the salary distribution changed to reflect the actual effort.
+The additional effort on Grant A, if not charged directly to Grant A, would be considered voluntary uncommitted cost sharing and can only be provided if there are sufficient non-grant funding sources to cover the effort above the original commitment.
+In this case there are no non-grant funding sources available to cover the additional effort and the effort should be reduced to 25% or the salary distribution changed to reflect the actual effort, in this case Grant A charged 50% for the 3 months.

 Grant B can be funded at 25% effort and is in compliance.